Connect with others who understand.

 Smoking

-Some people who smoke all their lives never develop lung cancer, while some light smokers or nonsmokers may develop it.
+Some people who smoke all their lives never develop lung cancer, while some who smoke rarely or not at all may develop it.
 However, the leading risk factor for lung cancer is smoking, and smoking accounts for around 80 percent of lung cancer deaths.
-Smoking is a major risk factor for SCLC in particular, which is almost never diagnosed in people who do not smoke.
+Smoking is a major risk factor for SCLC in particular, which is rarely diagnosed in people who don’t smoke.

 Vaping and e-cigarettes are newer forms of smoking, and no studies are available on their long-term effects.
-However, researchers believe that vaping might not directly cause lung cancer, but vaping raises the risk of developing lung cancer in people who have never smoked before.
-Inhaling secondhand e-cigarette vapor may also carry risks.
+However, many chemicals in vapes are known to cause cancer, which is why researchers think vaping could raise the risk of lung cancer, though more research is needed.
+Breathing in secondhand e-cigarette vapor may also carry risks.

 Air Pollution